 Visas and Length of Stay

 Many European countries now allow short-term visa-free visits.
 This will be individual to where you’re from, so check your country’s requirements before you start booking.
+A service you could use to check what you need and apply is iVisa.com.
+This would come with processing fees so bear that in mind.

 As a given, always travel with adequate insurance when you travel.
 If you are going on a winter sports holiday, then you need to make sure you have the correct insurance as it doesn’t often come automatically.